geneseframework/mapper/README.md

 @genese/mapper exposes only one method, the `create()` method.

-- Example 1 : creation of a simple object
+- Example 1 : creation of a typed object

 ```ts
 export class Person {